Boeing 787: Revolutionizing Air Travel with Innovation

 Technological Innovations

-- Composite Materials: About 50% of the primary structure, including the fuselage and wings, is made of composite materials.
+• Composite Materials: About 50% of the primary structure – including the fuselage and wings – is composite rather than metal.
+This alone saves thousands of pounds.

-- Advanced Engines: The 787 is powered by either General Electric GEnx or Rolls-Royce Trent 1000 engines.
+• Advanced Engines: Powered by either General Electric GEnx or Rolls-Royce Trent 1000 engines, both designed specifically for the 787’s efficiency goals.

-- Enhanced Aerodynamics: The design includes raked wingtips and an optimized nose shape to reduce drag.
+• Enhanced Aerodynamics: Those distinctive raked wingtips and the optimized nose shape reduce drag significantly compared to earlier designs.

 Fuel Efficiency and Environmental Impact